sameh-g/TreeMultiSelect-List/doc/README.md

 # Getting started with plugin properties and methods

  ## this.selectOptions
- should have all roots(countries) child’s listed as the below
+ should have all roots(countries) child’s listed as the below, regions,country and territory fields are code binded from the object binded.

  ![alt text](imgs/selectoptions.png)